ZdenekVavricka/DCE-Semestralka_1-Backend/README.md

 It was created for the purposes of the KIV/DCE course at the University of West Bohemia.

 ## Function
-This web server returns a web page containing the server's IP address.
+This web server returns a web page containing the server's Hostname.

 ## Usage
 The backend can be used as a package published on Github Container